Parimatch1/SV-Guides-Revamped/General Procedures & Policies.md

 # **III - High Rank Disrespect Policy**

-Definition: Disrespecting other users while being a high rank.
-High ranks are a reflection of Stateview and are expected to show respect.
+Definition: Disrespecting other users while being a Chairperson+.
+High ranks are a reflection of Stateview and are expected to show respect at all times to users.
+Note: Community Advisory Council+, Support Agency, and Game Administration are authorized to punish users under this rule.

 **Proper Enforcement for Violation**
 > **[1]:** Staff Warning